Juridical Stela

-The Juridical Stela or Cairo Juridical Stela (Stèle Juridique; Cairo JE 52453) is an ancient Egyptian stele issued in c.1650 BCE.
+The Juridical Stela or Cairo Juridical Stela (Stèle Juridique; Cairo JE 52453) is an ancient Egyptian stele issued around 1650 BC.
 Kept at the Cairo Museum, its main purpose is to document the sale of a government office.

 History

 The Juridical Stela was found in 1927 during some consolidation works in the Great Hypostyle Hall at Karnak (in modern Luxor), where it was placed during the New Kingdom.
-The stele is actually older than the Hypostyle Hall, being issued during the Second Intermediate Period, and it is dated to the regnal Year 1 of the Theban Pharaoh Nebiryraw I of the 16th or 17th Dynasty.
-The stele is made from limestone, and measures 118 cm in height and 72 cm in width.
+The stele is actually older than the Hypostyle Hall, being issued during the Second Intermediate Period, and it is dated to the regnal Year 1 of the Theban King Nebiryraw I of the 16th or 17th Dynasty.
+The stele is made from limestone, and measures 1.18 m in height and 72 cm in width.
 It is carved with 28 lines of Egyptian hieroglyph text, and it is now housed at the Cairo Museum.

 Content

-The text on the stele reports the sale of the office of governor of El-Kab from a man called Kebsi to a relative called Sobeknakht.
-It seems that Kebsi contracted a significant debt of 60 gold deben towards Sobeknakht; not having the possibility to pay, Kebsi decided to sell his office to Sobeknakht who would become the new governor of El-Kab, with all the benefits that this charge entailed.
+The text on the stele reports the sale of the office of governor of El-Kab from a man called Kebsi to a relative called Sobeknakht I. It seems that Kebsi contracted a significant debt of 60 gold deben towards Sobeknakht; not having the possibility to pay, Kebsi decided to sell his office to Sobeknakht who would become the new governor of El-Kab, with all the benefits that this charge entailed.
 All the documents necessary for the transaction were brought to the Vizier who checked Kebsi's genealogy in order to confirm that he was indeed the heir of the office.

 The genealogy and all the passages of the government office can be summarized as follows: